dubinsky/scalajs-gradle/README.md

 ### Running ###

-Plugin adds tasks for runnig the main code (if it is an application and not a library):
+Plugin adds tasks for running the main code (if it is an application and not a library):
 `sjsRunFastOpt`, `sjsRunFullOpt` and `sjsRun`.
 Each of those tasks depend on corresponding `sjsLink*` task.

 ### Testing ###

-Plugin adds tasks for runnig the tests:
+Plugin adds tasks for running the tests:
 `sjsTestFastOpt`, `sjsTestFullOpt` and `sjsTest`.
 Each of those tasks depend on corresponding `sjsLinkTest*` task.